usawco/wallpaper/README.md

 ![alt text](doc/images/sample-screenshot0.png "desktop-eye-candy")

 # Installation
 This program currently only supports Linux platforms.
-It has only been tested with Ubuntu thus far.
+It has only been tested with Ubuntu 14.0.4 thus far.

 ## Dependencies
 Ensure the following dependencies are installed:
 ```
-$ sudo apt-get install jq image-magick nitrogen wget
+$ sudo apt-get install jq imagemagick nitrogen wget
 ```
 * jq - JSON parser
 * image-magic - Using 'convert' to inject text into image